 Biomedical engineering is also excellent preparation for various professional schools, particularly medical schools.
 Many students complete their premedical requirements while obtaining their BME degrees.
 Premedical preparation is not a major, but rather entails fulfilling the requirements needed for entry to medical school.
 These generally consist of one year of college-level biology, chemistry, mathematics, English and one year of organic chemistry with laboratory.
 Further information can be obtained by visiting the pre-medicine web page and contacting Ron Laue, the McKelvey School of Engineering health professions advisor, at firstname.lastname@example.org.

 Cooperative experience is available to upper-level students at numerous life science/technology companies both in the St. Louis area and nationwide.
 This experience is particularly valuable for students wishing to enter industry.
-However, since most companies ask that students spend the equivalent of one semester and a summer, it may be difficult to complete the degree requirements in eight semesters, unless students enter with sufficient advanced placement credits and/or take summer courses.
+Since most companies ask that students spend the equivalent of one semester and a summer, careful scheduling and planning will be needed to complete the degree requirements in eight semesters, unless students enter with sufficient advanced placement credits and/or take summer courses.

 We strongly encourage undergraduates to pursue laboratory or industrial research during the school year or summer break.
 Many Washington University faculty have research openings for students on the Danforth Campus and at the School of Medicine.

 The BS in biomedical engineering program at Washington University in St. Louis is accredited by the Engineering Accreditation Commission of ABET.